muratk5n/thirdwave/en/index.md

 R. Reich could be right; celebs doesn't want a blue check but e-jagoff gave them one anyway paying out of pocket indicating celeb paid and endorsed the gonzo system when they didn't, isn't that fraud under the FTC Act?
-Past deeds as CEO might need some investigating.
+Past deeds as CEO might warrant investigation.

 ---

-But it gets even better; pesticide DDT is banned in US but you might buy an apple shipped from another country produced via the DDT which US sold them.
+It gets even better; pesticide DDT is banned in US but you might buy an apple shipped from another country produced via the DDT which US sold them.
 Ain't that grand?
-Bidness always makes money one way or another.
+Bidness makes money one way or another.
 People also get poisoned, one way or another.

 ---

-Paper: "The United States (U.S.) allows the production and export of pesticides to low- and middle-income countries (LMIC), even when those pesticides have been banned domestically due to their known detrimental health impacts"
+Paper: "US allows the production and export of pesticides to low- and middle-income countries.. even when those pesticides have been banned domestically due to their known detrimental health impacts"

 [[-]](https://www.sciencedirect.com/science/article/pii/S2667193X22000722)